 Since returning, I struggle with answering one seemingly simple and inevitable question: “How was your trip?”

-Iceland Campervan Road Trip Overview
+Iceland Ring Road Itinerary 10 Days Road Trip Overview

 As much as I’d like to, I’m really not sure if I’ll ever be able to give a concise answer that truly describes how wonderful, amazing, crazy, and intense our Iceland trip was.
 But, in an effort to communicate the indescribably awesome everything-land of Iceland, I’ll be going into detail about the places we explored and the wonderful memories we made.

-When planning our trip, I wanted to keep it flexible so we didn’t have to rush through any areas we were enjoying.
+There is so much to share, but first, I’ll start with the basics…When planning our trip, I wanted to keep it flexible so we didn’t have to rush through any areas we were enjoying.
 And since we would be living in an awesome Iceland campervan during our stay, we didn’t have anything booked that we had to get to except the ferry from the West Fjords.
 And, of course, our flight home.
 This plan worked perfectly for us!

 I had a list of what I wanted to do most, plus an “in case we have extra time” list.
 And from that, I made a rough estimate of how long we could stay in each area of the country in order to make it all the way around in time.
 I added at least a half-day of extra time to each major part of the trip so we would have plenty of flex-time, too!
-My estimates ended up being pretty right-on and we never felt rushed, which was fantastic.

 Planning to visit Iceland in September also worked out wonderfully!
 We saved on prices because it was the shoulder season in Iceland – even though we hit the very start of it on September 2nd!
-And it gave us a chance to see the northern lights (which we saw three times)!
+And it gave us a chance to see the northern lights (which we saw three times).

 Read more about why we suggest visiting Iceland in September (or close to it) in this article: Four Reasons to Visit Iceland this Fall.